-Without naming Trump, Obama talks health care, immigration
+Without naming Trump, Obama defends merits of globalism

 "In the eyes of God, a child on the other side of the border is no less worthy of love and compassion than my own child," Obama said.
 "You can't distinguish between them in terms of their worth or inherent dignity."

-But he also said that leaders like he and Merkel also had responsibilities to national constitutions, the rule of law and the people within their borders and had finite financial resources.
-He said more needed to be done for people in their own countries so they don't want to leave.

 "We can't isolate ourselves.
-We can't hide behind a wall," Obama said.
+We can't hide behind a wall," Obama said, in what will be seen as an oblique reference to the southern border wall Trump is insisting he will build.

+Obama also spoke out strongly against what he said was xenophobia and nationalism that have been simmering in modern politics, warning, "we have to push back against those trends that would violate human rights or that would suppress democracy."

+The former president praised foreign aid funding, saying it was vital to eventually alleviating the need to take military action in unstable areas of the world.
+Again, he was adopting a position at odds with that taken by Trump, whose first budget cuts foreign aid and hikes investments in the military.

-Like Obama, Merkel spoke about how political change can sometimes come about more slowly than people wanted but argued that it required perseverance over a period of years to get things done.
+Merkel, who will encounter Trump later on Thursday at the NATO summit in Brussels, discussed how political change can sometimes come about more slowly than people wanted but said that it required perseverance over a period of years to get things done.

-Speaking a few yards away from the place where the Berlin Wall wound around the Brandenburg Gate as it divided the city between 1961 and 1989, Merkel held up her own experience growing up in the East, to show how even great political change is possible.

 "For decades maybe, people laughed about there won't be a German reunification -- but it happened," Merkel said.